The page has been translated by Gen AI.

 Delete StatefulSet

-To delete a StatefulSet, follow the steps below.
+To delete a StatefulSet, follow these steps.

 3. On the StatefulSet List page, select the cluster and namespace from the gear button at the top left, then click Confirm.